Royce Lewis Player Props: Twins vs. Braves

 Royce Lewis At The Plate

-- In 18.2% of his games this season, he has gone deep, and 4.8% of his trips to the plate.
+- He has gone deep in 17.4% of his games this year, and 4.5% of his chances at the plate.

-- Lewis has had an RBI in nine games this year (40.9%), including three multi-RBI outings (13.6%).
+- In nine games this year (39.1%), Lewis has picked up an RBI, and in three of those games (13.0%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once 10 times this year (45.5%), including one multi-run game.
+- He has scored at least once 10 times this season (43.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.